Since the 1950s, people started exploring vitamin E oil uses for its anti-inflammatory and antioxidant properties.

-If you have dark spots, that can be due to many factors: aging, liver issues, or other health problems which cause the skin to produce too much melanin.
+If you have dark spots, that can be due to many factors: aging, liver issues, or other health problems that cause the skin to produce too much melanin.

-Vitamin E oil is very good for lightening dark spots.
+Vitamin E oil is perfect for lightening dark spots.
 You can mix some of it with your usual cream and apply it to your dark spots once a day to lighten them.

 Contrary to some other cleansers, it does not rid your skin of its natural oils and keeps it balanced.

 To increase the antioxidant effects of vitamin E oil, be sure to make it penetrate the top layer of your skin.
 You can do that by choosing products containing alpha-tocopherol, which is a potent form of the vitamin.

 It is also the most common form of vitamin E found in human tissue.
 Consequently, it is the one used to fight vitamin E deficiencies.

 As incredible as it may sound, vitamin E oil supposedly helps prevent skin cancer.
 Being considerably exposed to the sun is known to be a risk factor for skin cancer.

 Sunscreen is an obvious go-to skin protector, but vitamin E oil can also help.
 Just add a few drops of it to your usual sunscreen and apply it to your skin for protection.

 Its antioxidants act as a shield against the adverse effects of the sun.
 Applying products rich in both vitamin E and C in the mornings before putting on your usual makeup is recommended.